Skip to content

 Asset Allocation and Rebalancing

-• Target allocations defined in investments/allocation.yaml (sector weights, max single-position concentration, cash reserve target).
+• Target allocations by sector (weights, max single-position concentration, cash reserve target).

 • Drift detection: actual vs. target with threshold alerts.